Nepal Bird Watching Tour

-The opportunity to see these and other birds will make your trip a memorable and enjoyable one.
-These trips also provide panoramic mountain views, glimpses of wild animals and exposure to the local people’s culture and traditions.
-As, Nepal is home to some endangered birds like the Impeyan Pheasant, Nepal’s national bird and the Spiny Babler.
-Nepal Bird watching program takes you to explore the birds as well as diverse wildlife in some of the very famous wetlands and National parks of Nepal.
-The opportunity to witness some varieties of birds will make your trip a memorable and excitement.
-Bird watching tour in Nepal also provides panoramic mountain views, glimpses of wild animals and exposure to the local people’s culture and traditions.
-Get your binoculars and advance to a rewarding experience of Bird watching in Nepal.
+The opportunity to see different kinds of birds will make your trip memorable.
+You will be mesmerized with the enjoyable view of many species of birds along with the panoramic mountainous view, glimpses of wild animals and exposure to the local people's culture and traditions.
+Nepal is famous for the home of some endangered birds like Impeyan Pheasant, Nepal's national bird Dafee and the Spiny Babbler.
+The birds watching program takes you to explore the birds as well as you will be exploring diverse wildlife in some famous wetlands and National Parks of Nepal.

 The Kathmandu Valley:

-Almost 500 species are found in the Kathmandu Valley alone.
-The wetlands and open fields inside the valley make up a diverse habitat for many species of birds.
-Kathmandu valley has four major bird watching areas and one can launch on the banks of the Bagmati and Manohara rivers.
-Birds sighted along there rivers are the Egrets, herons, Kingfishers, Ibis bill, Wood Sandpipers and Plovers.
+Kathmandu Valley has more species of birds compared to other places in Nepal.
+Almost 500 species of birds are found here.
+The Wetlands and open field inside the valley make it possible for diverse habitat for many species of birds.
+There are four major bird watching areas in the Valley.
+One can launch the bird watching in the banks of Bagmati and Manohara rivers.
+The birds sighted along these rivers are the Egrets, Herons, Kingfishers, Ibis bill, Wood Sandpipers and Plovers.
 The Chovar Gorge is particularly recommended as an area for birds as its isolation from human habitation has encouraged their presence.
 Harboring 40 species of birds mostly dependent on wetlands, Taudaha, a lake on the way to Dakshinkali, attracts flocks of migrant birds.

-Phulchowki at 2760m is the highest of the mountains situated 20 km South East of Kathmandu encircling thevalleyand provides an ideal introduction to thebirds of Nepal.
+Phulchowki at 2760m is the highest of the mountains situated 20 km South East of Kathmandu encircling the valley and provides an ideal introduction to the birds of Nepal.
 Phulchowki has a great density of bird species —around 300 species.
 The hillside trails and roads are covered with forest featuring outstanding flora as well as diverse birds.
 Bird watchers in Phulchowki might encounter birds such as the endemic spring babbler, as well as the Curia, Mountain Hawk Eagle, Rufous Bellied Pied Woodpeckers and the Black-throated Parrot bill, to name a few.
-The Blue-Naped Pitta and a Redheaded Trogan are rare birds found in the area.
+The Blue-Napped Pitta and a Redheaded Trojan are rare birds found in the area.

-Godavari, at the foot of Phulchowki hill where the Royal Botanical Garden is situated, records over 100 species of birds including the lesser racket-tailed Drongo, Tibetan siskin and the spotted fork tail.
-The garden is a plantation containing exotic and local flora, and is a ‘Garden of Dreams’ for birds and bird watchers alike.
+The Godavari, at the foot of Phulchowki hill where the Royal Botanical Garden is situated, records over 100 species of birds including the lesser racket-tailed Drongo, Tibetan siskin, and the spotted fork tail.
+The garden is a plantation containing exotic and local flora and is a ‘Garden of Dreams’ for birds and bird watchers alike.

-Shivapuri Watershed and Wildlife Reserve & Nagarjun Danda:
+Shivapuri Watershed and Wildlife Reserve and Nagarjuna Dada:

-The Nagarjun hill forms the northwestern boundary of Kathmandu valley.
-The forest of Nagarjun has a royal retreat for members of the royal family and therefore was and remains a protected area.
-The Nagarjun area hosts birds such as the Northern Eagle Owl, Red-billed Blue Magpie, Long-tailed Mountain Thrush, Chestnut-headed Bee-Eater, Maroon Oriole, Large Hawk Cuckoo, and Eurasian Woodcock etc.
+The Nagarjun Hill has a royal retreat for members of royal family and therefore was and will remain a protected area.
+This area hosts birds such as the Northern Eagle Owl, Red-billed Blue Magpie, Long-tailed Mountain Thrush, Chestnut-Headed Bee-Eater, Maroon Oriole, Large Hawk Cuckoo, and Eurasian Woodcock.

-In Pokhara, the two well known lakes Phewa Tal and Begnas Tal and the surrounding areas are highly recommended for birds watching.
-Of particular interest are the areas with minimum disturbances, away from human inhabitation the forests around the south shore of Phewa lake.
-The summit of Annapurna's and Machhapuchhare create an ambience of peace and magic and the surrounding of the valley rewards an extraordinary habitant for varieties of birds.
-Look out in the fields and pools especially in the winter for Egrets, Herons, Pipits, and Buntings etc. other birds are occurring are Gulls, Terns, Ducks, and Falcons etc.
+In Pokhara, the two well-known lakes Phewa Tal and Begnas Tal and the surrounding areas are highly recommended for birds watching.
+Among all, the forest around the south shore of Phewa lake with minimum disturbance, away from human inhabitation is the best for bird watching.
+The summit of Annapurna's and Machhapuchhare create an ambiance of peace and magic and the surrounding of the valley rewards an extraordinary habitat for varieties of birds.
+Watch out in the fields and pools especially in the winter for Egrets, Herons, Pipits, and Buntings etc. other birds are occurring are Gulls, Terns, Ducks, and Falcons etc.

 Koshi Barrage and Koshi Tappu Wildlife Reserve:

-Koshi Barage and Koshi Tappu Wildlife Reserve are in the eastern Terai to the Far East of Nepal.
-Its situation on the Sapta Koshi flood plain results the environment of this reserve varies dramatically according to the seasons.
-The Koshi is great for waterfowl and waders, with about 26 varieties of ducks alone.
-Here the method of viewing is by boat, gliding through the waters in the stillness of the early morning and evenings.
-Koshi Tappu wild life reserve is a combination of scrub grassland and deciduous riverine forest, with over 450 species of birds recorded so far, including 20 species of duck, ibises, storks, swamp partridges (Francolinus gularis), herons, egrets, Bengal floricans (Eupodotis Bengalensis), Black Ibis, Honey Kites, Ospreys, Black Headed Orioles, Peregrine Falcon, Partridges and many other exotic and migratory waterfowl not found elsewhere in Nepal.
-The area’s reputation as a bird haven is corroborated by the fact that it shelters 13 of Nepal’s 22 near-threatened bird species.A week-long Bird Festival is organized annually by the people living around the reserve, commencing on the 2nd of February, which is the International Wetlands Day.
+Koshi Barrage and Koshi Tappu Wildlife Reserve are in the eastern Terai to the Far East of Nepal.
+The situation on the Koshi flood plain results on the dramatically reserve variation of the environment according to the seasons.
+Along with about 26 varieties of Duck alone, Koshi is great for waterfowl and Waders.
+The birds can be viewed by boat, gliding through waters in the stillness of early morning and evenings.
+Koshi Tappu wildlife reserve is a combination of scrub grassland and deciduous riverine forest, with over 450 species of birds recorded so far, including 20 species of duck, ibises, storks, swamp partridges (Francolins glairs), herons, egrets, Bengal Florian (Epidotic Bengalensis), Black Ibis, Honey Kites, Ospreys, Black Headed Orioles, Peregrine Falcon, Partridges and many other exotic and migratory waterfowl not found elsewhere in Nepal.
+The area reputed for bird haven is corroborated by the fact that it is the shelter of 13 Nepal's nearly threatened bird species out of 22.

 Chitwan National Park:

 The Royal Chitwan National park, established as the country’s first national park in 1973, is the best-known site in Nepal for bird watching.
-Bird watching need to be done from the safely of a chair, the back of an elephant or in a jeep (by far the last choice).
-And if you wish to walk, accompany by a guide or a naturalist, or preferably an ornithologist.
+Birds watching can be done safely in a chair, the back of an elephant or in a jeep (by far the last choice).
+And if you wish to walk, we will be accompanied by a guide or a naturalist or by a preferable ornithologist.
 The area consists of Sal Forest, Riverine forest, and grasslands, with three rivers forming the boundaries of the park.
 Over half of Nepal’s total bird species are found in Chitwan, numbering 540 species.
 This number includes about two-thirds of the country’s globally threatened bird species.
 The Grey-crowned Prinia, Slender-billed Babbler and the Lesser Adjutant inhabit the Chitwan grasslands.
 The park also holds the highest number of Nepal’s near-threatened bird species –15 out of 22.
-These include Ferruginous Pochard, Great Hornbill, Black-bellied Tern, Grey-headed and Lesser Fish Eagles, White-tailed Eagle, Cinereous and Red-headed Vultures, Pallid Harrier, Laggar Falcon, Darter, Painted and Black-necked Storks, Rufous- rumped Grassbird and Yellow-breasted Bunting.
-Other birds include Sarus Crane, Bengal and Lesser Floricans, Indian Skimmer, Pallas’s Fish Eagle, Jerdon’s Babbler and curlews.
+These include Ferruginous Pochard, Great Hornbill, Black-bellied Tern, Grey-headed and Lesser Fish Eagles, White-tailed Eagle, Cinereous and Red-headed Vultures, Pallid Harrier, Lager Falcon, Darter, Painted and Black-necked Storks, Rufous- rumped Grass bird and Yellow-breasted Bunting.
+Other birds include Sarus Crane, Bengal and Lesser Florian, Indian Skimmer, Pallas’s Fish Eagle, Jerdon’s Babbler and curlews.
 The Bar-headed Goose, a trans-Himalayan migrant, is seen near the Narayani River.

 Day 1: Greetings at Kathmandu Airport